-These Vegan Baked Black Bean Burgers are the best you’ll try!
+These Best Vegan Black Bean Burgers are the best you’ll try!
 They are packed with amazing depth of flavor, no bland burgers here!
 They are also a hearty, chewy texture and are baked, not friend, as well as oil-free!

-VEGAN BAKED BLACK BEAN BURGERS
+BEST VEGAN BLACK BEAN BURGERS

 Finally, a vegan black bean burger that doesn’t fall apart, has a nice chew to it and doesn’t all squish out from the inside when you take a bite!
 Do you all know what I’m talking about??
-I can’t stand it when I bite into a bean burger and the whole thing turns to mush in my hands and squeezes out from the buns…ewww.
+I can’t stand it when I bite into a bean burger and the whole thing turns to mush in my hands and squeezes out from the buns.

-These are awesome because of 2 special ingredients you wouldn’t typically expect in a bean burger recipe….cornmeal and red potatoes.
+These are awesome because of 2 special ingredients you wouldn’t typically expect in a bean burger recipe….cornmeal and mashed potatoes.
 There is NO standard flour, breadcrumbs or oats in these babies.
 There isn’t even your usual flax for binding.
 These are the 2 magic ingredients that help bind the burgers, keep the inside moist and give them a nice chew.
 The potatoes cook and form a nice thin crust on the outside.

 The cornmeal idea is based on my super popular Barbecue Lentil Loaf recipe, where for the first time, instead of using oats or regular flour like most other recipes out there, I used cornmeal instead.
 This gave the lentil loaf amazing firm, “meaty” texture and made them hold together so well.
 With such success on that loaf, I knew a bean burger could work the same.
 Well, cornmeal on it’s own did NOT work…it made them too dry and completely too fragile in the burgers.
 So, I decided to add potatoes.
-I used potatoes as the base of my Gluten-free Pizza Crust and it works brilliantly.
+I used potatoes as the base of my Gluten-free Potato Pizza Crust and it works brilliantly.
 It works as a binder and is firm and chewy.